rhjensen79/PHPipam/README.md

 6. Deploy a VM and test it.

-A blog post, with a more detailed description to how to use this, will be created as well.
+Hope you find it usefull.
-Create an issue, if you find problems.
+Please create an issue, if you find one, or/and reach out on [Twitter](https://twitter.com/rhjensen)

+/Robert